 The unrestricted movement of wildlife between the Park and surrounding areas leads to serious conflicts between humans and wildlife.
 In addition to damage suffered by people, conflicts pose a significant threat to the viability of conservation in and around the Park.
-Ways of mitigating the impacts of conflicts therefore need to be found and managed.
+Ways of mitigating the impacts of human wildlife conflicts (HWC) therefore need to be found and managed.

-To actively engage with communities to ensure there are effective and responsive mechanisms in place to minimise conflicts.
+To actively engage with communities to ensure that there are effective and responsive mechanisms in place to minimise conflicts.

-- a) Due to the mobility of wildlife, HWC will be managed at a local level and collaboratively between park managers, conservancies, community forests and other relevant stakeholders. - b) Within the parameters allowed by legislation, greater decision-making authority will be given to local MET officials to manage problem animals. - c) In line with national policy on HWC management, plans and operating protocols will be developed collaboratively with Park neighbours.
+- a) Due to the mobility of wildlife, HWC will be managed at a local level and collaboratively between park managers, conservancies, community forests and other relevant stakeholders in accordance with the National Policy on Human Wildlife Conflict Management. - b) Within the parameters allowed by policy and legislation, greater decision-making authority will be given to local MET officials to manage problem animals. - c) In line with the National Policy on Human Wildlife Conflict Management, plans and operating protocols will be developed collaboratively with park neighbours.

-- a) Develop and refine HWC management plans and procedures in collaboration with local communities, and ensure these are widely communicated to community members and relevant staff within MET every year. - b) Implement protective and mitigation measures with communities neighbouring the park every year.
+- a) Develop and implement plans and procedures for animals leaving the park in collaboration with local communities, and ensure these plans and procedures are widely communicated to community members and relevant staff within MET every year. - b) Implement protective and mitigation measures with communities neighbouring the park every year.